swiesend/barista/README.md

 # Issues

-This example issues are here for training purpose.
-As this application
+This example issues are here for training with jenkins.

 ## [todo] Setup a post-receive hook for Jenkins with GitHub plugin